Nash the Slash: Silent film composition

 He also composed music for other classic silent films including Nosferatu (1922) and The Cabinet of Dr. Caligari (1920).
-When performing soundtracks, Nash would appear on stage beside the screen (using his own projection screen when a full theatre screen is not available), the same format he uses when performing concerts.
-He has also composed scores for modern Canadian films Roadkill (1990) and Highway 61 (1991), both directed by Bruce McDonald.
-His other movie score and soundtrack work included the short film “A Trip Around Lake Ontario(1985), The Kidnapping of the President (1980), Black Pearls (1989), and Blood and Donuts (1995).
+When performing soundtracks, Nash would appear on stage beside the screen (using his own projection screen when a full theatre screen is not available), the same format he used when performing concerts.
+He also composed scores for modern Canadian films Roadkill (1990) and Highway 61 (1991), both directed by Bruce McDonald.
+His other movie score and soundtrack work included the short film "A Trip Around Lake Ontario (1985), The Kidnapping of the President (1980), Black Pearls (1989), and Blood and Donuts (1995).

 During this time, Nash made his first appearance on record, on David Pritchard's solo album Nocturnal Earthworm Stew (1976), with a short solo track titled "Nash Metropolitan" (named after Nash Metropolitan), and on an improvised piece with Pritchard and drummer Martin Deller (with whom he would later work in FM).
 He also appeared on the live TV-Ontario program Nightmusic (before its change in format, where it became Nightmusic Concert); in this incarnation, the show was a televised version of an FM radio show hosted by disc jockey Reiner Schwarz, and had not previously featured a live performer.
 Nash claimed he was both the first and last musical artist to appear on the show.